List of research universities in the United States: History

 These four measures were combined using principal component analysis to create two indices of research activity, one representing an aggregate level of research activity and the other representing per-capita research activity.
 Institutions that were high on both indices were classified among "R1: Doctoral Universities – Very high research activity."

-In 2023, it was announced that the Carnegie Classification System would again be revised for the 2025 classifications.
-R1 institutions will be defined as those that (1) have $50 million in research expenditures, and (2) grant 70 research doctorates.
-Other changes to the classification system include multiple labels to identify institutions, and recognition for non-doctoral universities.
-The labels for R1 and R2 were changed, with the words "research activity" replaced by "research spending and doctorate production".
-All institutions with more than $2.5 million in research expenditures that were not classified as R1 or R2 were placed in the new classification of "Research Colleges and Universities".
+In the 2025 classification, all institutions with more than $2.5 million in research expenditure were classified into three "Research Activity Designations":